-- Step 1: Click Add New.../Modify shown in Figure 4-25, you will see a new screen shown in Figure 4-26. - Step 2: Select the application you want from the "Common Applications", then the Trigger port and Incoming ports will be added to the corresponding field automatically, you only need to configure the Trigger protocol and Incoming Protocol for the entry; If the "Common Applications" does not contain the applications that you want, please configure these options manually.
+- Step 1: Click Add New.../Modify shown in Figure 4-24, you will see a new screen shown in Figure 4-25. - Step 2: Select the application you want from the "Common Applications", then the Trigger port and Incoming ports will be added to the corresponding field automatically, you only need to configure the Trigger protocol and Incoming Protocol for the entry; If the "Common Applications" does not contain the applications that you want, please configure these options manually.

-Add or Modify a Port Triggering Entry Trigger Port: 6112 Trigger Protocol: ALL Incoming Ports: 6112 Incoming Protocol: ALL Status: Enabled Common Applications: Battle.net Save Back
+Add or Modify a Port Triggering Entry Trigger Port: 6112 Trigger Protocol: ALL Incoming Port: 6112 Incoming Protocol: ALL Status: Enabled Status: Enabled Save Back